Prune2000/SlackMass/README.md

 # SlackMass
-Scripting subdomain enumeration with Amass with slack alerts
+Automated scripting subdomain enumeration with slack alerts and Nuclei scanning.

-##This is the script of automation you can edit it with your tools
+## This is the script of automation you can edit it with your tools

 Requirements: \
 [Subfinder](https://github.com/projectdiscovery/subfinder)\